 Who will be in the cast for series 6?

-Sinead Cusack joins the Christmas Special cast playing Dr Myra Fitzsimmons.
-Returning cast members include Jenny Agutter (Sister Julienne), Linda Bassett (Nurse Crane), Victoria Yeates (Sister Winifred), Laura Main (Shelagh Turner), Stephen McGann (Dr Turner), Jack Ashton (Tom), Helen George (Trixie), Charlotte Ritchie (Barbara) and Cliff Parisi (Fred).
+Returning members include Jenny Agutter (Sister Julienne), Linda Bassett (Nurse Crane), Victoria Yeates (Sister Winifred), Laura Main (Shelagh Turner), Stephen McGann (Dr Turner), Jack Ashton (Tom), Helen George (Trixie), Charlotte Ritchie (Barbara) and Cliff Parisi (Fred).

-Will Call the Midwife 6 air on TV in America?
+Will Call the Midwife series 6 air on TV in America?

 It is expected that Call the Midwife will be screened on PBS in America as previous seasons have been.
-At present no air dates are available.
+At present no air dates are available but the previous series began in April, three moths after the UK premiere.
 Further information on PBS and Call the Midwife can be found here.

 What is the plot for series 6, do you have any spoilers?

-Series six itself is set in 1962 and the social revolution is well and truly underway in Poplar like the rest of Britain.
+Series six is set in 1962 and the social revolution is well and truly under way in Poplar, just as in the rest of Britain.

 “As they strive to help mothers and families cope with the demands of childbearing, disability, disease and social prejudice, our beloved medics must make choices – and fight battles – of their own.
 Series six will see them laugh together, cry together, and pull together, supporting each other as never before.”

 Heidi Thomas, creator, writer and executive producer, says: “My passion for the world and characters of Call the Midwife grows stronger with each passing year.
 Every season brings new stories, new challenges and new triumphs – yet each one feels like a return to a much-loved home, and series six will be no exception.